gitstua/trmnl-plugin-dev/README.md

   - half-vertical.html
   - quadrant-quarter.html
   - sample.json
+  - plugin.json
   - .env

 ## Deploying a plugin to TRMNL
 - create a new private plugin in the TRMNL dashboard
 - choose `polling`
-  - enter the `url` from the `.env` file
+- enter the `public_url` from the `plugin.json` file - you can copy this from the UI
-  - select `Edit Markup` and paste the contents of the `full.html`, `half-horizontal.html`, `half-vertical.html`, `quadrant-quarter.html` files
+- select `Edit Markup` and paste the contents of the `full.html`, `half-horizontal.html`, `half-vertical.html`, `quadrant-quarter.html` files using the buttons in the UI
 - you may need to force refresh the data